Archive

 $119/month for all you can take registers (in my book) as kinda pricey at first brush, but since I was delighted to go 5 out of 7 days during my free week, I’m in.
 At that rate of attendance, my per-class price is about $6.
 I grew up knowing myself as scrawny and un-datable, so this constitutes a nice change of pace at a reasonable price!

-Categories: fitness Tags: ,
+Categories: Fitness Tags: ,